tewendel/interkit-masterarbeit/README.md

 *It is currently in early alpha stage.*

+More information: https://interkit.app

+Interkit is being developed in the context of the [Offene Welten](https://offenewelten.de/) project (in the framework of Digitalfonds der Kulturstiftung des Bundes).

+### overview

 - meteor-server reads and writes project files to repositories
 - svelte-admin is the authoring tool (Redaktionssystem)
 - app-bundler compiles and bundles projects
-- check the readmes in individual components for setup and running
+- **check the readmes in individual components for setup and running**

-More information: https://interkit.app

-Interkit is being developed in the context of the [Offene Welten](https://offenewelten.de/) project (in the framework of Digitalfonds der Kulturstiftung des Bundes).

 ### quick start